pelavarre/byoverbs/README.md

 ## Placing Files into your Sh Path

-How you place Files into your Sh Path can vary wildly
+How you drop Files into your Sh Path can vary wildly

-A quick test is
+A quick test is to drop a copy of my Files onto the back of your Sh Path, where they're more mostly harmless, because out there they don't redefine any Sh Verb you already have installed

     git clone https://github.com/pelavarre/byoverbs.git
     cd byoverbs/bin/
     export PATH="${PATH:+$PATH:}$PWD"

-My technique is
+Me, I reconfigure my Sh to do this for me always

     mkdir -p ~/bin
     export PATH=$PATH:$HOME/bin